 While to some degree grants were based on subjective factors relating to the performance of individuals, in 2001 the committee continued the practice of having 1995 LTI Plan awards bear a relationship to base salary, based on the target percentages previously suggested by the Corporation's compensation consultant.
-Recommendations previously supplied by the Corporation's compensation consultant also confirmed that awards of the size granted under the the committee considered factors beyond those applicable to other officers.
+Recommendations previously supplied by the Corporation's compensation consultant also confirmed that awards of the size granted under the 1995 LTI Plan were fair and reasonable and consistent with corresponding awards made by other corporations.

+In making a target award of long-term incentive compensation to Mr. Benante, the committee considered factors beyond those applicable to other officers.
 The committee made this award to Mr. Benante to provide a further incentive for him to continue his efforts to advance the interests of the Corporation.
 Mr. Benante's dedication to the strategic planning process and the progress that continues to be made in identifying and exploring growth opportunities were considered, as was the impact Mr. Benante's efforts could have on future growth.
+The committee also considered the compensation awarded other chief executive officers, as reported by a compensation consultant advising the Corporation with respect to its overall executive compensation program.
+A number of objective financial measures of corporate performance were also considered.